 • Gross motor skills such as walking, running, standing still, sitting, and other larger actions and movement.

 • Fine motor skills that require more precise control like eating, writing, grasping small objects, getting dressed, and other activities.

 • Ability to communicate, including talking in a clear voice, using inflection while speaking, and other verbal skills.

-Some children who suffer brain damage can recover partially or completely through intensive treatment programs, including physical and occupational therapy.
-Unfortunately, that is not the case for all children, and some must live conditions that can only be managed but not cured.
+Some children who suffer brain damage can recover partially or entirely through intensive treatment programs, including physical and occupational therapy.
+Unfortunately, that is not the case for all children, and some must live with conditions that can only be managed but not cured.

 At the Michigan medical malpractice law firm of Sommers Schwartz, we proudly represent families who have fallen victim to doctors’ errors, misdiagnoses, and wrongful acts.
 Our team of dedicated personal injury lawyers is well known and respected for our accomplishments in medical malpractice lawsuits in Michigan and across the United States.
 We have earned an unparalleled reputation for professionalism, knowledge, and skill, and we frequently present to lawyers and even doctors at medical-legal conferences nationwide.

 To schedule a free consultation with an attorney at Sommers Schwartz to determine your right to compensation for a birth injury, call 800-783-0989.